m-lab/website/_posts/blog/2013-08-05-welcome_to_the_same_old_m_lab.md

 breadcrumb: blog
 ---

-# Welcome to The Same Old M-Lab
-{% include post-meta.html %}

 If it looks like you knocked on the wrong door, that's us, not you.

 Welcome to the new M-Lab website!